Cervical Cancer Screening

 • Have ever had sexual contact with another person, and

 *Most eligible people should get screened every 5 years.
-Some eligible people may need to get screened more often based on their medical (example: those that are immunocompromised) or screening history (example: HPV positive test results).
+Some eligible people may need to get screened more often based on their medical history, such as those that are immunocompromised.
+Based on your screening results, you may need to repeat your screening test sooner than every 5 years.

-The Ontario Cervical Screening Program sends out a reminder letter every 5 years to persons eligible for screening.
-Some people may be recalled sooner, depending on their last cervical screening test result.
-Call your family doctor or nurse practitioner to book an appointment for a cervical screening test when you receive your letter.
+Call your family doctor or nurse practitioner to book an appointment for a cervical screening test when you receive your reminder letter from Ontario Health.

 Use the map below to find a cervical screening test location close to you.